rjzflynnbx/tampermonkey-one-stop-shop/README.md

 On this page you will find all of the information you need to know about how to use [TamperMonkey](https://www.tampermonkey.net/) to create a custom Sitecore CDP/P demo.

+## What is a "tampermonkey demo?

+This kind of custom demo allows you to:
+ 1. Show data capture in Sitecore CDP/P on any website
+ 2. Publish Web Experiences on any website
+ 3. Publish and trigger Full Stack Experiences on any website

 ## Installing Tampermonkey

 [Tampermonkey](https://www.tampermonkey.net/) is a browser (Chrome, Firefox etc.) plugin.
 Just check their docs or Google or Youtube to figure out how to install the plugin.